Originally published April 9, 2019, updated January 5, 2021

 Taking all that into consideration, why not give RTM app a try?

-If you’d like to learn more about Requirements and Test Management for Jira Cloud, take a free 30-day trial from the Atlassian Marketplace.
+If you’d like to learn more about Requirements and Test Management for Jira, take a free 30-day trial from the Atlassian Marketplace.
 You can also book a live demo via Calendly, if you’d like to see the app in action, or read more on bringing requirements and test management process inside Jira: